Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Regular ideals and regular states

 For a while, we restrict attention to the case where~\(\Gr\) is a (not necessarily Hausdorff) \emph{ample groupoid}.
 Equivalently, \(\Gr\) is an \'etale groupoid with totally disconnected unit space \(X\defeq \Gr^0\).
 We also assume the inverse semigroup basis~\(\B\) to be the family of all compact open bisections.
 Thus

 forms a basis for topology of~\(X\) (and a ring of sets).
-We are going to relate our type semigroup \(S_\B(\Gr)\) to the type semigroup \(S(\Gr)\) introduced in \cites{Boenicke-Li:Ideal, Rainone-Sims:Dichotomy} (assuming~\(\Gr\) to be Hausdorff, but their equivalent constructions work without that restriction).
-We note that this specific ``ample'' inverse semigroup~\(\B\) is an instance of a Boolean inverse semigroup, and the type semigroup \(S(\Gr)\) concides with the type monoid associated to the semigroup~\(\B\), see \cite{Wehrung:Monoids_Boolean}.
+We are going to relate our type semigroup \(S_\B(\Gr)\) to the type semigroup \(S(\Gr)\) introduced in \cites{Boenicke-Li:Ideal, Rainone-Sims:Dichotomy} (where~\(\Gr\) is needlessly assumed Hausdorff).
+We note that this specific ``ample'' inverse semigroup~\(\B\) is an instance of a Boolean inverse semigroup, and the type semigroup \(S(\Gr)\) coincides with the type monoid associated to the semigroup~\(\B\), see~\cite{Wehrung:Monoids_Boolean}.

 In~\cite{Boenicke-Li:Ideal}, \(S(\Gr)\) is defined as the quotient of the free semigroup \(\Free_\OO\) by the equivalence relation~\(\sim\), where \((U_1,U_2,\dotsc,U_n) \sim (V_1,\dotsc,V_m)\) if there is a collection of compact open bisections \(W_1,\dotsc, W_l\) in~\(\Gr\), \(l\in \N\), and natural numbers \(n_1,\dotsc, n_l\), \(m_1,\dotsc, m_l\) such that